Senators beat Montreal 6-3, snap Habs’ 3-game win streak

 Josh Anderson had two goals and Tyler Toffoli also scored for Montreal.
 Nick Suzuki and Shea Weber each contributed a pair of assists.
 Toffoli, returning after missing the last three games due to injury, raised his season goal total to 19.

-Brady Tkachuk and Connor Brown scored for Ottawa, and Drake Batherson added an empty-net goal 2:55 remaining.
+Brady Tkachuk, Alex Formenton and Connor Brown scored for Ottawa, and Drake Batherson added an empty-net goal 2:55 remaining.
 Thomas Chabot had two assists.

 Forsberg made his second start of the season — and the 50th of his NHL career.

-Carey Price stopped 26 of 31 shots for Montreal.
+“He gave us every chance. … The kid’s really focused and you’ve got to be happy for him.
+He battled for us,” Ottawa coach D.J.
+Smith said of Forsberg.

 Ottawa was handed an early opportunity when Brendan Gallagher was assessed a double high-sticking minor after just 28 seconds.
 Tkachuk took advantage 14 seconds later, stuffing the puck in after Batherson found him at the edge on the crease for his 12th of the season.